Anne Devlin: Arrest and imprisonment

 Her importance and central role in the conspiracy was noted and Devlin was interrogated in Dublin Castle by Henry Charles Sirr (the Dublin police chief who in 1798 had fired the fatal shot in the arrest of Lord Edward Fitzgerald).
-Resisting both threats and inducements to inform on Emmet, she was taken to Kilmainham Goal, where Emmet, who was offering no defence in his own case, urged her to testify against him in order to save herself.
+Resisting both threats and inducements to inform on Emmet, she was taken to Kilmainham Gaol, where Emmet, who was offering no defence in his own case, urged her to testify against him in order to save herself.
 In addition to her own brutal treatment, her entire family was jailed in an effort to break her resulting in the illness and death of her nine-year-old brother.
 But she consistently refused to cooperate.

-In the hope of removing her from a list state prisoners at Kilmainham being considered for release, in 1806 her jailer Trevor Edward had her removed to the tower of Dublin Castle.
+In the hope of removing her from a list of state prisoners at Kilmainham being considered for release, in 1806 her jailer Trevor Edward had her removed to the tower of Dublin Castle.
 There, thanks to a persistence of a friend, she was visited by the new Irish Chief Secretary, Charles Long.
 Appalled at finding Devlin so poorly she was scarcely able to move, he had her released.

 Later life and reminiscences

 After her release from prison in 1806, Devlin was employed for about four years as a maid by friends of the Emmet family.
 She is likely the Anne Devlin who in 1835 is recorded as being employed by St Patrick's Hospital Dublin as a laundress but, exceptionally, with the status and pay of an "officer" of the institution.
-She may have been indebted again to the Emmets—Dr Robert Emmet, had served for over thirty years (1770-1803) as governor, physician and treasurer of St Patrick's--or possibly to a connection between her husband from 1811, a drayman William Campbell, and Patrick and Sarah Campbell who were respectively the master and matron of the hospital.
+She may have been indebted again to the Emmets—Dr Robert Emmet, had served for over thirty years (1770-1803) as governor, physician and treasurer of St Patrick's — or possibly to a connection between her husband from 1811, a drayman William Campbell, and Patrick and Sarah Campbell who were respectively the master and matron of the hospital.

 During this period, in 1830, Devlin was extensively interviewed by the Carmelite brother and collector of reminiscences of the rebellions of 1798 and 1803, Luke Cullen.
 His transcriptions, held by the National Library of Ireland, were first edited by John J. Finegan and published in 1968 as The Anne Devlin Jail Journal.
 There is no record of Devlin herself having taken part in any further political action or agitation.